dabrahams/dotfiles/README.md

-# dotfiles
-Everything bankruptcy!
+# Everything bankruptcy!
 Again!

+This is a stow directory.
+The target directory is always my home directory.